getsentry/sentry/docs/installation/python/index.rst

     # for more information on DATABASES, see the Django configuration at:
     # https://docs.djangoproject.com/en/stable/ref/databases/
+    # note that this may refer to a different Django version than what
+    # Sentry uses, so there may be some discrepancies
     DATABASES = {
         'default': {
             'ENGINE': 'sentry.db.postgres',